-Demon-God Assyria, Bronze, 10th-6th century B.C.E.
+Demon-God Assyria, Bronze, 10th-6th century BCE

-“The grotesque figure stands for ‘evil’ that is, what endangers or harms human beings; the notion of spiritual deformation was a later one.
-This Assyrian demon may have been the object of fearful propitiation.”
-The word propitiate comes from the Latin root meaning “favorable.”
-Propitiate: to appease an offended power, a conciliatory offering to a god.
+“The grotesque figure stands for ‘evil,’ that is, what endangers or harms human beings; the notion of spiritual deformation was a later one.
+This Assyrian demon may have been the object of fearful propitiation.”[i]
+The dictionary defines the word “propitiate” as appeasing an offended power, a conciliatory offering to a god.

-Some 3000 years ago an artist gave form to his fears and that of his community because they had come to believe that the universe was hostile and alien.
+Some 3000 years ago an artist gave form to his fears and that of his community because they had come to believe the universe was hostile and alien.
 The genesis of this descent into unconsciousness begins with seeing natural phenomenon as that which “endangers or harms human beings.”
-Unable to understand natural events as natural, i.e. normal, humanity became alienated from reality.
+Unable to understand natural events as natural, i.e., normal, humanity became alienated from reality.

 Next, human beings had a need to relieve the pressure of this intolerable relationship with the Universe.
 Enter stage right—religion and ritual, sanctity and sacrifice, priest and prayer.
 The “spiritual deformation” has occurred and now our hapless innocent must propitiate the offended form or “god.”
-He can do this with prayer and or offerings or can allow a “professional” mediator, various divine “saviors” or the institution of the church to do that for him.
+He can do this with prayer and/or offerings or can allow a “professional” mediator, various divine “saviors” or the institution of the church to do that for him.

-Find a much more in-depth discussion on this blog and in printed books by Roy Charles Henry.
+Find a much more in-depth discussion in printed books by Roy Charles Henry.